 But I think all that was just because Holly was a flawed character herself, who by her own admittance had some baggage about romance and relationships.
 The real problem with the Celibacy Club was not the choice to wait itself, but the refusal to educate.
 And the show did resolve that positively by showing the Celibacy Club choosing to acknowledge that sex education is just as important for those who choose to wait.
 The choice to wait is valid, but one should still know the facts for when the time comes.

 To me, sex education is about empowering individuals to make choices about their own bodies.
 Others’ judgments about when and with whom they chose to have intercourse are simply irrelevant.
-The only thing that matters is that the people involved have the information to enact their choice, whatever it is, safely, healthily, and happily.posted about 2 years ago
+The only thing that matters is that the people involved have the information to enact their choice, whatever it is, safely, healthily, and happily.posted almost 3 years ago

 I felt that the past two shows glorified both sex and alcohol.
 There was no ANTI to either and wasn’t that the point of both episodes?